cbrnr/python-intro-short/08-Lists/08-Lists.md

 Tuples
 ------
-On a superficial level, tuples are immutable lists.
+Tuples are basically immutable lists.
 We will not go into more detail why tuples are useful, but suffice it to say that we should prefer a tuple instead of a list whenever we do not want to change its elements.
 For example, instead of storing the latitude and longitude of a given location in a list, a tuple might be more reasonable (because the coordinates of a given location will not change).

 The syntax for creating a tuple is similar to creating a list, except that it doesn't use square brackets.
 Strictly speaking, listing elements separated by commas defines a tuple, but sometimes parentheses are required and/or improve readability.